moiSentineL/moisentinel.github.io/src/blog/Spending time intentionally.md

 ---
 Let's just stop using the term "productivity" to mean "doing more in less time".
 Instead, we should use the word to mean "doing more intentionally".

 And in that context, I have not been productive lately.
 While I use a somewhat productivity-rich system, it is not quite working.
-So I need do iterate, and come back with an even better system to spend my time intentionally.
+So I need to iterate, and come back with an even better system to spend my time intentionally.
 Because:

 >You don't rise to the level of your goals, you fall down to the level of your system.
 >-James Clear, Atomic Habits.